GoogleCloudPlatform/ubbagent/doc/DESIGN.md

 ## Reporting Pipeline

 Behind the small HTTP interface is a pipeline constructed based on the agent's configuration.
-A basic pipeline with 3 user-reported metrics, a heartbeat metric, and 2 endpoints might look like this:
+The following diagram shows a basic pipeline consisting of:
+* 3 aggregated metrics
+* a passthrough metric
+* 2 endpoints
+* a heartbeat source

 ![Pipeline](pipeline.png)

+#### Sources

+Metric values can be reported to the agent via its HTTP interface or SDK API, or they can originate from one of the agent's built-in sources, such as a heartbeat.
+All metric values, including those from built-in sources, enter the pipeline at the same place and are subject to the same aggregation configuration.

-#### Metric value input
+#### Metric value buffering
-For metrics of type `reported`, values are reported to the agent from an external source, either via its HTTP interface or through an SDK API call.
-These metric reports first reach a `Selector` which selects the appropriate `Aggregator` based on metric name.

-Other metric types, such as `heartbeat`, serve as their own data source.
+Metrics can (and in most cases should) be defined with an aggregation period.
+If a metric is defined as `passthrough`, reports that the agent receives are sent directly to configured endpoints.
+Possible use cases for a `passthrough` metric are when the reporting process is handling buffering itself, such as a `heartbeat` source with a reasonable `intervalSeconds` value.

 #### Aggregator